9ins/TCPProxy/README.md

 ---
 ![structure_image](./image/tcpproxy-structure.png)
 TCPProxy is run on JVM.
 It consist of proxy main frame, thread pool, sessions for services and configuration YAML config file.
 The main frame part performs to manage each Sessions and configuration.
-A session be charged to interact between clients and remotes(servers) is worked with a session mode specified in config.yml. e.g. STAND_ALONE, HIGI_AVAILABLE_FAIL_OVER, HIGI_AVAILABLE_FAIL_BACK, LOAD_BALANCE_ROUND_ROBIN, LOAD_BALANCE_SEPARATE_RATIO.
+A session be charged to interact between clients and remotes(servers) is worked with a session mode specified in config.yml.
 Each sessions have a thread pool to process client's requests which is needed to interct with remotes(or servers).
 Actual transporting is processed at a channel in Session, Also it is worked as a thread with two way as send and receive channel.

+### Session mode
+1. STAND_ALONE - A session for stand-alone remote(server).
+This mode contribute to only one remote target.
+See more to bottom of document.
+2. HIGI_AVAILABLE_FAIL_OVER - A session for HA(High-Available) structure.
+With this mode, user can compose HA Fail-Over architecture. if all remote fail, service is to be over.
+3. HIGI_AVAILABLE_FAIL_BACK - A session for HA(High-Available) Fail-Back architecture. if failed Master be alived, service will be recovered.
+4. LOAD_BALANCE_ROUND_ROBIN - A session for Load-Balance service with the way of Round-Robin algorithm. user can compose cluster back-end with this mode of TCPProxy.
+5. LOAD_BALANCE_SEPARATE_RATIO - A session for Load-Balance service with the way of assigned ratio.
+This mode can control throughput of requests to each remote target.

 ![structure1_image](./image/tcpproxy-structure1.png)
 TCPProxy can allow a lot of clients and can manage various kind of sessions.